shawn-wilkinson/agentalert/README.md

 [Deployed on Heroku](https://agent-alert.herokuapp.com/)

+Agent Alert is an emergency text alert system.
+It allows users to notify multiple contacts via SMS simply by texting a 'panic word' to our service, or by failing to respond to a check in from our service at a specified time.

+###Technologies Used:
+- Ruby / Rails
+- Twilio (Send and Receive SMS Messages)
+- Sidekiq (Background Job Processing)
+- Materialize CSS
+- JavaScript / jQuery

 ###The Motivation

 The Real Estate industry is unlike many others in that you must engage frequently with people you've just met in places you are oftentimes unfamiliar with.
 In order to succeed in this competitive business, you must respond to leads from complete strangers, that may have seen your information online or elsewhere in the hope that they convert to clients.